sanderfu/TTK4145-ElevatorProject/README.md

 * Orders are divided into HW and SW orders.
 HW orders are orders from the physical elevator buttons.
 SW orders are commands to execute HW orders sent between elevators
+* We might need error handler in every module.

 ## Modules